why-pay-grad-employees-in-cis-more/why-pay-grad-employees-in-cis-more.github.io/index.md

 - The vast majority of graduate employees in the Department of Computer and Information Science at the University of Oregon have forgone years of lucrative salaries elsewhere to commit themselves to teaching, research, and general scholarship -- surely we can pay them at least a living wage.

 ## Reason 2 <a name="reason2" />
+**We have seen pay cuts in the last two years, in real terms.**

+Net pay for a GE in the department is around ~$1,500/month ([read more](#background)).
+The median monthly rent for a 1-bedroom apartment in the Eugene-Springfield metro area now exceeds $1,000 ([read more](#reason3)).

-10. WHEREAS less than $500 a month ($16.70/day) of discretionary after-rent income is not enough to buy food and basic essentials in Eugene for one person, let alone a family;
+Less than $500 a month ($16.70/day) of discretionary after-rent income is not enough to buy food and basic essentials in Eugene for one person, let alone a family;

-12. WHEREAS nationwide inflation at 5.4% in June, its highest point since the 2008 financial crisis, is confounding the financial difficulty;
-13. WHEREAS the paltry 1.4% cost of living adjustments negotiated by the university-wide graduate employee labor union two years ago no longer make sense in today’s context;
-14. WHEREAS the new Letters of Appointment (contracts) for graduate employees in the Department of Computer and Information Science sent out by the university for the 2021-2022 academic school year reflecting this meager 1.4% pay adjustment, and not a penny more, is intolerably low;
+Nationwide inflation at 5.4% in June, its highest point since the 2008 financial crisis, is confounding the financial difficulty.
+The paltry 1.4% cost of living adjustments negotiated by the university-wide graduate employee labor union two years ago no longer make sense in today’s context.
+Unfortunately, the new Letters of Appointment (contracts) for graduate employees in the Department of Computer and Information Science sent out by the university for the 2021-2022 academic school year reflecting this meager 1.4% pay adjustment, and not a penny more, is intolerably low.

 ## Reason 3 <a name="reason3" />
+**Rental costs have become so high relative to pay that we can't afford housing anymore.**

+The median monthly rent for a 1-bedroom apartment in the Eugene-Springfield metro area now exceeds $1,000.

-7. WHEREAS the price of housing in Eugene has skyrocketed in the last year, such that landlords are raising rents at or near the amount permitted by Oregon’s statewide rent control law (over 9%);
-8. WHEREAS the University of Oregon does not have the will nor the capacity to house all graduate students at a subsidy in university owned housing, and has itself both raised rent multiple times and infamously moved to evict some of its graduate student tenants in good standing in the last few months, including tenants working for the Department of Computer and Information Science;
+Moreover, the price of housing in Eugene has skyrocketed in the last year, such that landlords are raising rents at or near the amount permitted by Oregon’s statewide rent control law (over 9%).
+The University of Oregon does not have the will nor the capacity to house all graduate students at a subsidy in university owned housing, and has itself both raised rent multiple times and infamously moved to evict some of its graduate student tenants in good standing in the last few months ([source](https://www.opb.org/article/2021/05/25/university-of-oregon-graduate-programs-students-housing-covid-19-quarantine/)), including tenants working for the Department of Computer and Information Science

-9. WHEREAS the median monthly rent for a 1-bedroom apartment in the Eugene-Springfield metro area now exceeds $1,000;
+*(TODO: Matt is providing more sources here.)*

 ## Reason 4 <a name="reason4" />
+**Pay is so low that, even going by the University of Oregon's own official cost-of-living estimates, we can't afford rent and groceries.**

 The University of Oregon itself makes estimates of graduate student expenses, reported on its page https://financialaid.uoregon.edu/cost_of_attendance_graduate